cmahnke/observer-hugo/README.md

 * `quote` - The text for the quote, markdown is allowed
 * `file` - The text taken from a file, will overwrite the contents of the `quote` parameter, markdown is allowed
 * `link` - A link to the source
+* `from` - The name to attribute the quote to, , markdown is allowed

 ## `post-image`